 Cromwell considers the Trust's distributions to be sustainable from the Trust's available cash resources for at least 12 months into the future.

 6 Withdrawal Arrangements

-The initial term of the Trust expired in July 2016.
-Trust unitholders voted to extend the Trust Term by five years, until 8 July 2021.
+The initial term of the Trust is expected to expire in December 2018.
 No withdrawal facility is expected to be offered prior to this date.